subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 - Moonbeam Dictionary
   - Indexing Endpoint: `https://moonbeam.api.onfinality.io/public`

-  Press `Subbmit` to trigger the request to start the node and query service for this project in the coordinator service.
+Press `Submit` to trigger the request to start the node and query service for this project in the coordinator service.

 ![Restart Indexing Project Screen](/assets/img/startproject_index_project.png)